Dim23/GammaFit/README.md

-# Quick information with step-by-step instruction.
+# Quick tutorial for centrality determination using direct impact parameter reconstruction in MPD (NICA)

 Below is a detailed description of the program used to reconstruct the distribution of the impact parameter.

+To start the fitting process, dowland script from `https://github.com/Dim23/GammaFit.git`.

 ## 1.2 Fitting model data

 In the case of fitting model data, it is sufficient to have only a histogram with a multiplicity distribution.

-To start the fitting process, dowland script from `https://github.com/Dim23/GammaFit.git` and run `GammaFit.C` :
+Use following commands to run `GammaFit.C` :

     root -b GammaFit.C(fileadres, current_mult, outadres, minNch)